New look for football in Dorking

-In addition to the first team, Dorking Wanderers will include a new Reserve / Development side, an Under 18 Ryman League squad, a new Academy combining football with education, an enhanced local youth section from U7s to U16s and a first class women’s football squad.
+In addition to the first team, Dorking Wanderers will include a new Reserve / Development side, an Under 18 Ryman League squad, a new Academy combining football with education, an enhanced local youth section from U7s to U16s and a first class ladies football squad.
 As the sole senior club at the new Meadowbank stadium, it will also operate the clubhouse when it opens later this year while retaining Westhumble primarily as a training venue.

 The Chairman of Dorking Wanderers, Marc White, says, “The benefits to Dorking of one club are clear - economies of scale, unparalleled facilities for participation in football with Meadowbank and Westhumble under one management, and a genuine single pathway for local talent."

 And looking ambitiously to the future, Jason Rabbetts adds, “By having all this activity within one club, Dorking has a once-in-a-generation opportunity to compete in scale and scope with some of the biggest non-league football towns across the south of England.”

 In practical terms, the plan means Dorking Football Club (1880) CIC Ltd, the not-for-profit company set up by local businessmen in 2014 that has restored a sense of community to Dorking FC and returned football to a new Meadowbank stadium, will close at the end of this season.
 Following that closure, Dorking Wanderers FC will adopt the town’s cockerel that has symbolised football in Dorking since 1880.